joshgallantt/Nexus/README.md

 guard routingKey == "firebase" else { return }
 ```

-Alternatively, Destinations can also filter by event type, metadata, thread name, or any other data as you see fit.
+Alternatively, NexusDestinations can also filter by event type, metadata, thread name, or any other data as you see fit.

 ## <br> 🔥 Example: Firebase Destination